FarisAloufi/KASHTA-Project/README.md

 ![High Level Architecture](./docs/class-diagram-high-level.png)

-> *Note: The diagrams above illustrate the "Component-Based Architecture" used in React.*
+> *Note: The diagram above illustrate the "Component-Based Architecture" used in React.*

 ---